lupyuen/zig-pinephone-mach/README.md

 # Fixing Missing Arm64 Atomics

-Apply this fix for the Missing Arm64 Atomics...
+To build Mach correctly on PinePhone, apply this fix for the Missing Arm64 Atomics...

 ```zig
 //// TODO: To fix the Missing Atomics for Mach Zig Game Engine on PinePhone Manjaro Phosh,